Is your child or teenager struggling with issues related to trauma, grief, anxiety, depression, or major life changes?

 - Early Developmental Trauma

 - Learning difficulties and disabilities

 - Psychosomatic disorders

-Assessments are a minimum cost of £300.
-This includes three assessment sessions, a review/planning meeting, and a brief summary letter if required.
+Assessments are a minimum cost of £450.
+This includes an introduction session, three assessment sessions, a review/planning meeting, and a brief summary letter if required.
 Any additional assessment sessions are charged at my standard rate.

 Report fees will be negotiated depending on content, type and time taken to prepare.

 Training fees will be negotiated depending on topic, length of time required and travel costs.